OptimalDesignLab/PDESolver.jl/doc/interfaces.md

 ####Degree of Freedom Numbering Data
 `dofs`:  `numDofPerNode` x `numNodesPerElement` x `numEl` array.
-Holds the degree of freedom number of each degree of freedom.
+Holds the local degree of freedom number of each degree of freedom.
-Although the exact method used to assign dof numbers is not critical, all degrees of freedom on a node must be number sequentially.
+Although the exact method used to assign dof numbers is not critical, all degrees of freedom on a node must be numbered sequentially.

+`dof_offset`: offset added to the local dof number to make it a global dof
+              number.

 `sparsity_bnds`:  2 x `numDof` array.
 `sparsity_bnds[:, i]` holds the maximum, minimum degree of freedom numbers associated with degree of freedom `i`.